Greystones railway station: Bus services

 There are two bus stops directly outside the station on Church Road, one for northbound routes and the other for southbound.
-Operators serving the station include Dublin Bus with routes X1 and X2 at peak times, Go-Ahead Ireland with routes L1, L2 and L3 that link the station to the surrounding towns, Aircoach and the Finnegan Bray Night Bus.
+Operators serving the station include Dublin Bus with routes X1 and X2 at peak times, and Go-Ahead Ireland with routes L1, L2 and L3 that link the station to the surrounding towns.
 There is also a taxi rank near the station.